 Recognizing that an adequate transportation network is vital to our national and local economy, I continue to work to secure annual Federal funding for vital public transportation, rail, and road efforts.
 Northern New Jersey is our nation’s most densely populated state.
 I understand the importance of reducing congestion, making travel more efficient, and protecting our environment.

-Congress is currently working on a multi-year Surface Transportation Reauthorization that would provide significant resources and allow for longer-term planning for local projects and critical infrastructure improvements to our nation’s highways, rail lines, and transit operations.
+In 2012, Congress passed the Moving Ahead for Progress in the 21st Century Act (MAP-21).
+This legislation provides significant resources and allows for longer-term planning for local projects and critical infrastructure improvements to our nation’s highways, rail lines, and transit operations.

 Rodney’s key mass transportation initiatives include:

 - Lackawanna “Cutoff”-Northwest NJ-Northeast PA Passenger Rail Project - an ongoing effort to relieve congestion for commuters traveling to and from eastern Pennsylvania and northwestern New Jersey by reestablishing passenger rail service between Scranton and Hoboken.

 - The establishment of Midtown Direct Service in 1996– direct service on the Morris & Essex and Montclair-Boonton transit lines to and from Penn Station, New York, as well as the modernization of stations and trains along these lines.

 - Establishment and expansion of the Hudson-Bergen Light Rail in 2000 - a seven-station light rail project that serves Hoboken, Weehawken, Union City and West New York.

 - Newark-Elizabeth Rail Link in 2006- an 8.8 mile light rail system that connects the Newark City Subway with downtown Newark and Elizabeth as well as provide a connection for Morris/Essex and Boonton NJ Transit line commuters.